Curious About Green Banking?

 What Is Green Banking?

 Green banking is a new financing trend where banks shift their investment strategies to focus on sustainable technologies and environmentally-friendly initiatives.
+These financial institutions are dedicated to sustainable banking initiatives that promote clean energy and combat climate change.
 It became widely popular among banks following the Paris Climate Agreement and has since helped promote investments in renewable energy, reforestation projects, and carbon offsets.

-But green banking isn’t just about making investments in climate resilience projects; banks can also become green at a more local level by instituting eco-friendly lending policies.
-This could be in the form of loans for electric vehicles and home solar electric systems or company-wide policies banning investments in harmful industries such as fossil fuels.
+But green banks aren’t just about making investments in climate resilience projects; banks can also become green at a more local level by instituting eco-friendly lending policies.
+These mission-driven policies could be in the form of loans for electric vehicles and home solar electric systems or company-wide policies banning investments in harmful industries such as fossil fuels.

 Why Is Green Banking Important?